 5.3.4 HD session frequency and length

-For patients on ICHD, the length and frequency of HD sessions are described in chapter 3.
-Patients on HHD will be reported in a separate chapter in next year's annual report.
+For patients on ICHD, the length and frequency of HD sessions are described in chapter 4.
+Patients on HHD are reported in a separate chapter in this year's annual report.

 5.3.5 Tx type